 - (1) Ordinary Death Before Retirement: Death of an active member of the plan.
 Benefit is equal to: - a.
 Lump sum payment equal to 350% of final compensation, also known as the noncontributory group life insurance benefit, plus - b.
 Spousal life annuity of 50% of final compensation payable until spouse's death or remarriage.
-If there is no surviving spouse, or upon death or remarriage, a total of 20% (35%, 50%) of final compensation payable to one (two, three or more) dependent child(ren).
+If there is no surviving spouse, or upon death or remarriage, 50% of final compensation payable to surviving children in equal shares.
 If there is no surviving spouse or dependent child(ren), 25% (40%) of final compensation to one (two) dependent parent(s).
 If there is no surviving spouse, dependent child(ren) or parent(s), the benefit is a refund of accumulated contributions. - (2) Accidental Death Before Retirement: Death of an active member of the plan resulting during performance of duties.
 Benefit is equal to: - a.
 Lump sum payment equal to 350% of final compensation, also known as the noncontributory group life insurance benefit, plus - b.
 Spousal life annuity of 70% of final compensation or adjusted final compensation (if appropriate) payable until spouse's death.
 If there is no surviving spouse, or upon death of the surviving spouse, 70% of final compensation or adjusted final compensation (if appropriate) payable to surviving children in equal shares.
 If there is no surviving spouse or dependent children, 25% (40%) of final compensation or adjusted final compensation (if appropriate) to one (two) dependent parents.
 If there is no surviving spouse, dependent child(ren) or parent(s), the benefit is a refund of accumulated contributions.